mozilla/mozmill/mozprofile/README.md

 # Mozprofile

-Mozprofile is tool for creating and managing the profiles of Mozilla's applications (Firefox, Thunderbird).
+Mozprofile is python tool for creating and managing the profiles of Mozilla's applications (Firefox, Thunderbird).
 Aside from creating profiles, mozprofile can install addons and set preferences.
 It can be used from the command line or as an API.